Department of Nursing

 310 Human Response to Disease (3) This course examines core concepts of human response alterations to disease processes at the cellular and systemic level.
 The focus is on illness as it affects major body systems.
 Students will identify and analyze prototypical clinical situations, which will provide a foundation for their nursing practice.
 This course will link clinical situations to their underlying mechanism of disorder and provide a sound knowledge for the practice of professional nursing.
 For Advance 2 BSN students only.
 PREREQ: Nursing majors only.

-312 Adaptation II (5) Must be taken during junior year, spring semester.
-The emphasis of this course is on the maintenance of health and promotion of adaptive responses in clients with chronic health problems.
-The nursing process is used to assist these clients to adapt to stressors through supportive therapeutic, palliative, and preventive measures.
+312 Care of Older Adult and Care of Child (5) This course emphasizes the health assessment, maintenance, and promotion of the older adult and child.
+Clients with chronic health problems in both populations are addressed.
+Content is organized around the concepts of wellness, chronicity, and acuity.
+The nursing process is used to assist these clients to grow and/or adapt through supportive, therapeutic, palliative, and preventive measures.
 PREREQ: NSG 212 and NSL 212.
 COREQ: NSL 312.
+Nursing majors only.

 316 Coping with Cancer (3) The emphasis of this course is on coping with clients who have cancer.
 Various physiological and psychosocial effects this disease has on clients and their families will be examined.
 The course will allow students to explore their own feelings related to cancer and assist them in their contacts with cancer clients.
 Topics that will be discussed include dealing with loss, pain, pain management, hospice care, and communication with the cancer client.
 This course is open to all students.